The Fokker T-2 flew non-stop from New York to San Diego, despite fog, mechanical problems and uncertain navigation through rainstorms.

 The Fokker T-2 non-stop flight was a huge accomplishment for 1923 and showed that long distance air travel was indeed possible – helping to pave the way for commercial air travel.

-The 4-square inch swatch of the original fuselage fabric included with this relic print was preserved when the Smithsonian restored the Fokker T-2 before installing it in the permanent collection of the National Air and Space Museum where it can be seen today.
+The 4-square inch swatch of original fabric included with this 15″ x 20″ relic print was preserved when the Smithsonian restored the Fokker T-2 before installing it in the permanent collection of the National Air and Space Museum where it can be seen today.
 Also included is a signed Certificate of Authenticity and 2 pages of colorful historical information on this aviation milestone along with aircraft specs.
 An extraordinary flight and an opportunity to own a piece of aviation history.

 Our supply of the Fokker T-2 relic print is limited to the fabric preserved when it was restored by the Smithsonian Institution.